 So the Alter said, yes.
 Even in a mountain of kindliness that someone is giving you, you shouldn’t overlook even one grain of kindliness.
-And the fact that the Geulah took place in the beautiful Spring – they were walking out and singing and then they sang אז ישיר – and it was beautiful all around.
+And the fact that the geulah from Mitzrayim took place on a beautiful spring day – they were walking out and singing, and then they sang אז ישיר – and it was beautiful all around.
 Nature was blooming.
 It was Nissan.
 And that helped too.
 Yes, that was part of the enjoyment.

 TAPE # 148 (December 1976)